‘Vanderpump Rules’ Star Lala Kent Looks Stunning As She Poses At The Sweetest Oscars After-Party Ever

 “So adorable and I couldn’t agree more!” a fourth fan chimed in.
 “Peace and quiet at home celebrating is so special.”

-Lala isn’t the only one who was happy to get home.
-Although Randall’s film did not take home an Oscar, on his Instagram story the film producer said he has the best trophy already with Lala as his future bride.
+Lala wasn’t the only one who was happy on that night.
+Although Randall’s film did not win an Oscar, the film producer said on his Instagram stories that he has the best trophy already, with Lala as his future bride.

 “I brought the best Oscar home.
-I got her right here, my little statue,” Randall said of Lala, according to BravoTV.
+I got her right here, my little statue,” Randall said of his fiancee, according to BravoTV.

-Randall added that while he will be an Oscar nominee “forever,” he will have Lala forever too.
+He added that while he will be an Academy Awards nominee “forever,” he will have Lala forever, too.

-At home, Randall marveled over his daughters’ artwork and noted that he won way more than an Oscar by coming home to such a beautiful surprise.
+Randall also marveled over his girls’ artwork and similarly noted that he won way more than an Oscar by coming home to such a beautiful surprise.

 “I thank both my daughters,” Randall said in his story.”They are my everything, and this is so awesome.
 So I think I won tonight.”